Kaustubhsutar/Global-Airbnb-Performance-Dashboard/README.md

 ---

-# 🌟 About Me
+## 🌟 About Me

-Hi there!
-I'm Kaustubh Sutar, a data enthusiast and aspiring Data Analyst skilled in Power BI, SQL, Python, Excel, PySpark, and Databricks.
-I enjoy building interactive dashboards and transforming raw data into meaningful business insights through analytics and storytelling.
+HHi there!
+I'm Kaustubh Sutar, a data enthusiast and aspiring Data Analyst & Data Engineer skilled in Power BI, SQL, Python, Excel, PySpark, and Databricks.
+I enjoy building scalable data pipelines, analyzing datasets, and creating dashboards that transform raw data into actionable business insights.

-I also have growing interests in Data Engineering, Product Analytics, and AI, continuously exploring modern technologies to expand my analytical and engineering capabilities.
+I also have growing interests in Data Engineering, Machine Learning, and AI, continuously exploring modern technologies to expand my analytical and engineering capabilities.

 Let's stay connected!